-The Da Vinci Code Art Sleuthfrom € 900.00
+The Da Vinci Code Art Sleuthfrom € 980.00

-With the world’s leading art sleuth to track down the last truly great art mystery.
+Be part of attempts to solve the last truly great art mystery.
 You will be searching for what is probably the greatest missing masterpiece ever by Leonardo Da Vinci.

-also happens to be the only real person mentioned in Dan Brown’s Da Vinci Code.
+In a case of life imitating art your internationally-renowned and erudite art detective also happens to be the only real person mentioned in Dan Brown’s Da Vinci Code.